 - 6 Glucocorticoids

-This article explains the production and effects of adrenal products.
-For more information on mechanisms of blood pressure regulation, secretion of ions, and other effects related to the action of mineralocorticoids, please see this article.
+This article looks at adrenal physiology and explains the production and effects of adrenal products.
+For more information on mechanisms of blood pressure regulation, secretion of ions, and other effects related to the action of mineralocorticoids, please see the control of renal function.

 - The adrenal glands are also sometimes known as suprarenal glands